-As we experience rising costs, your own assets may have gone up in value too.
-It may be time to consider donating those appreciated assets instead of cash.
-Donating appreciated assets like stocks create two tax benefits – you’ll off-set capital gains and receive a charitable tax deduction on your tax return.
+As we continue to experience rising costs, your own assets may be increasing in value.
+Consider making year-end charitable gifts using appreciated non-cash assets rather than cash.
+Appreciated assets like stocks create two tax benefits: You’ll offset capital gains, and you’ll receive a charitable deduction on your tax return.

-Interest rates have gone up, but so have Charitable Gift Annuity (CGA) annual income rates.
-You can lock in these higher rates for life when you set up a CGA.
-This type of gift pays you income for life and the higher interest rates make a charitable deduction even larger.
-For an extra tax benefit, you can establish a CGA by giving appreciated assets instead of cash.
+Interest rates have gone up, but so have Charitable Gift Annuity (CGA) annual payout rates.
+You can lock in these higher rates for one or two lives when you set up a CGA through Pacific.
+This type of gift pays you or a loved one income for life, and the higher rates create a larger charitable deduction.
+Double up on your tax benefits by establishing a CGA using appreciated assets instead of cash.